Ayaan-Imran/User-Indentifier-System/docs/pages/basic/homepage.rst

    controller = Basic("mydatabase.db", log=True) # Log is optional

    # If log is set to True...
-   # ...it will automatically log a login statement (both if it failed or if it was successful.
+   # ...it will automatically log a login statement (both if it failed or if it was successful).
    success = controller.login("uis_learner", "password123")

 .. _deluser-ref: